 In this sense, Alexa is a great smart home controller - and once linked to Alexa, can be accessed through anything that supports Alexa voice commands.

-Some Echo devices take this a step further offering Zigbee support (Echo Plus and Echo Show 2), which will allow you to directly connect and setup smart home devices without needing a separate app or hub for that device.
-For example, you can buy a single Philips Hue bulb and set it up with your Echo Plus second-gen, without needing a Hue Hub.
+Some Echo devices take this a step further offering Zigbee support, which will allow you to directly connect and setup smart home devices without needing a separate app or hub for that device.
+For example, you can buy a single Philips Hue bulb and set it up with your Echo Plus second-gen or Echo Studio, without needing a Hue Hub.

 What can you ask Alexa?